Role of interfacial stabilization in the Rayleigh-B\'enard convection of liquid-liquid dispersions: Model and simulations

 \subsection{Hydrodynamical setup and dimensionless parameters}

 For both stabilized and non-stabilized liquid-liquid dispersions, we consider a collection of dispersed (d) liquid droplets with kinematic viscosity $\nu$ in another equiviscous carrier (c) liquid in a two-dimensional setup of RB thermal convection~\cite{Grossmann01,Ahlers09,Chilla12} with coordinates $(x,z)$, wherein two parallel plates of length $L$ extending in the $x$ direction are placed at distance $H$ and located at $z=\pm H/2$ (see Fig.~\ref{fig:sketch_setup}).
 In contrast to previous works~\cite{PelusiSM21,PelusiSM23,PelusiPRL24,PelusiPRE25}, where simulations were performed with an aspect ratio $\Gamma = L/H = 2$, we adopted a fixed aspect ratio of $\Gamma = 1$ throughout this study (that is, $H=L$).
-This choice is motivated by limitations observed in the non-stabilized liquid-liquid dispersion at low values of $\Ra$, where, for larger $\Gamma$ (i.e., larger confinement), the dispersed phase tends to remain trapped within the two dominant convective rolls.
-By setting $\Gamma=1$, we mitigate this confinement effect, whose details are worth being studied in a separate work.
+This choice is motivated by the phenomenology observed in the non-stabilized liquid-liquid dispersion at low values of $\Ra$, where, for a smaller cell height (i.e. stronger confinement), it is observed that a large droplet of dispersed phase can "squeeze" between the walls before breaking in daughter droplets that remain trapped within the convective rolls.
+By doubling the cell height at fixed width, i.e., working at $\Gamma=1$ (weaker confinement), we observe that such an effect is mitigated.
+This phenomenology surely warrants detailed studies in a separate work.
 The system is heated from below and cooled from above, fixing at all times ($t$) the bottom and upper plate temperatures at $T(x,z=-H/2,t)=T_{\text{hot}}$ and $T(x,z=+H/2,t)=T_{\text{cold}}$, resulting in a temperature jump $\Delta T=T_{\text{hot}}-T_{\text{cold}}$; periodic boundary conditions are applied in the $x$ direction (see Fig.~\ref{fig:sketch_setup}). \\ The dispersed and carrier phases are described by density fields $\rho_{\text{d,c}}(x,z,t)$; as detailed below, the methodology used for the numerical simulations implies diffuse interfaces, i.e., an interface with small (but finite) thickness that separates regions with the majority of the dispersed phase ($\rho_{\text{d}} \gg \rho_{\text{c}}$) from regions with the majority of the carrier phase ($\rho_{\text{d}} \ll \rho_{\text{c}}$).
 Further, the presence of interfaces is associated with a surface tension $\Sigma$.
 The initial configuration consists of $N_{\text{d}}$ droplets with a predefined spatial arrangement, which is generated through a preparatory simulation~\cite{TLBfind22,PelusiPRE25}: the centers-of-mass of the droplets are initially positioned in a honeycomb-like pattern, and we assign to the droplets a circular geometry of diameter $d$.
 Then, to introduce disorder and facilitate a physically realistic setup, small random perturbations are applied to both the droplets' initial centers-of-mass positions and the density field of the surrounding continuous liquid.
 The system is then allowed to evolve freely with no applied forcing, relaxing towards a lower-energy configuration, thus reaching a slightly polydisperse droplet size distribution.
 The resulting system is then identified with the volume fraction